 If you’re reading my Hammer and Chisel review, then this is probably one of the questions that you’re asking yourself.
 The Master’s Hammer and Chisel is Beachbody’s first program that features two of their celebrity trainers in the same workouts.
 The main goal of this program is to help you build a defined and muscular body.
 It helps you achieve this by using three different phases:

 - And the power or SSP phase.

 The Master’s Hammer and Chisel schedule will make your workout six times a week, meaning you’ll have one day of rest.
 The program itself is 60 days long, and each workout is going to be between 30 to 40 minutes each day.

 Absolutely necessary equipment for this program includes a set of adjustable dumbbells, or a couple sets of different individual dumbbells, a bench, and a pull-up bar.
-If you’re looking for some good adjustable dumbbells for a decent price, peak around on Amazon or eBay.
+If you’re looking for some good adjustable dumbbells for a decent price, peak around on Amazon.
 You can find some great used adjustable dumbbells for a good price.

 Here’s a quick breakdown of the workouts in the program:

 - Safety video: this video is exactly what it sounds like, it’s a video about safety.
 It also covers what equipment you will need, and how to get the best results from your workouts.

 - Hammer Plyometrics: if you’ve ever done any of the P90X workouts, you are all too familiar with plyometrics.
 This is a jumping workout that will have you using your entire body to develop your speed, power, and athletic ability.